 Veggie ground — To give the taco pasta casserole a meat-y texture to it, we use veggie ground.
 If you don’t like to use meat substitutes, feel free to skip it.

-Salsa — You can really determine how spicy or mild this taco pasta casserole is with changing up the type of salsa you use.
+Salsa — You can really determine how spicy or mild this taco casserole recipe is by changing up the type of salsa you use.

 How to Make This Recipe